 Wanda Zuma talks about his childhood- “I tried so hard to fit in.”

-Wanda Zuma or Wanda Blaq Sir Zuma is a South African actor, poet and musician from Kwa-Zulu Natal.
-He calls himself a “perfoming artist” because he loves to perform.
-Whether it be poetry, music or acting, whatever he explores and finds himself good at.
+Wanda Zuma or Wanda Blaq Sir Zuma is a South African actor, poet, and musician from Kwa-Zulu Natal.
+He calls himself a “performing artist” because he loves to perform.
+Whether it be poetry, music, or acting, whatever he explores and finds himself good at.

 Wanda Zuma had hard time to fit in growing

-He’s an explorer so to say.
-Zuma was born in 1991 and is currently 31 years old as of 2022.
+He’s an explorer, so to speak.
+Zuma was born in 1991 and is currently 32 years old as of 2023.
 Zuma is most popular for his role on House of Zwide as Nkosi Zwide.
 However, he has also played Mthunzi on Imbewu The Seed.

 You may like: Siphesihle Zondi full biography, age, being a pastor and etv Scandal!